1971 Marshall Thundering Herd football team: Construction of the roster

 In addition to the true freshmen who were allowed to play the roster featured three players from the previous year's varsity team.
 Defensive backs Felix Jordan and Nate Ruffin had both missed the ECU game due to injuries, and defensive lineman Eddie Carter had missed the ECU game due to personal matters.
 As freshmen had not been allowed to play on the varsity team in 1970, the 1971 roster also had many sophomores that had been recruited to Marshall.

 Aside from nine players who did not board the flight, the 1971 team consisted of walk-ons, former servicemen and three basketball players who had used their fifth year of eligibility to play for the football team.
 50 players tried out for the team, with 35 being accepted as walk-ons.
 Lengyel dubbed his team the "Young Thundering Herd," and to motivate the team, President Richard Nixon wrote, "Friends across the land will be rooting for you, but whatever the season brings, you have already won your greatest victory by putting the 1971 varsity on the field."
-The letter was later read by Legyel to the team at the first day of practice.
+The letter was later read by Lengyel to the team at the first day of practice.

 The team did not have a placekicker and held tryouts.
 Blake Smith, who had never attended a football game, would ultimately win the job.